Home » Wiki » OpenSSL Commands to Check SSL Certificates: 10 Commands + Examples [2026]

 Certificate Field Description Example Value

-Issuer Certificate authority CN=Let’s Encrypt Authority
+Issuer The certificate authority that signed the certificate CN=Let's Encrypt Authority

-Valid From Start date Jan 15 2025
+Valid From (notBefore) The date the certificate becomes active Jan 15 2025

-Valid Until Expiration date Apr 15 2025
+Valid Until (notAfter) The date the certificate expires Apr 15 2025

-Serial Number Unique identifier 4A:3B:2C:1D
+Serial Number Unique identifier assigned by the CA 4A:3B:2C:1D

-How Can You Check Certificate Expiration Dates?
+How Do You Check Certificate Expiration Dates?

 openssl x509 -in certificate.crt -noout -dates